Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • High winds can also affect the visibility of stop lights, making it essential to consider the height at which they are installed.

-• The use of advanced technologies such as LED lights can improve visibility in inclement weather due to their brightness and clarity.
+• The use of advanced technologies such as LED lights can improve in inclement weather due to their brightness and clarity.

 In conclusion, the impact of stop light height on visibility cannot be understated, especially during night time and inclement weather.
 By ensuring that stop lights are strategically placed at the right height, we can enhance road safety and reduce the risk of accidents in challenging driving conditions.